Ian Haug: The Predators

 In 2004, Powderfinger decided to take some time off to allow the band members to begin families and pursue side projects.
 In this downtime Haug formed The Predators with the original Powderfinger lineup of drummer/vocalist Steven Bishop and bassist John Collins.
 The band, like the other side projects for Powderfinger, was signed to the Dew Process record label.
 The Predators released a six track EP in 2006 and were joined live by drummer Ross McLennan.

 In 2007, Haug reunited with Powderfinger to release their sixth studio album Dream Days at the Hotel Existence.
 They followed with their seventh studio album, Golden Rule in 2009.
 In April 2010, Powderfinger announced it would disband after their final tour in September–October.

 The Church

 In 2013, following the departure of guitarist Marty Willson-Piper, Haug joined Australian band The Church and during the early parts of 2014 they recorded an album, Further/Deeper, which was released in October 2014 and toured Australia in the latter part of that year.
 Haug then toured with the band in the United States in 2015 and 2016.

 Haug is now a full member of The Church.
 He wrote and recorded with the band on the next album Man Woman Life Death Infinity, and toured with them for that album as well as the Starfish 30th Anniversary Tour.
+He would later appear on their subsequent albums, The Hypnogogue and Eros Zeta and the Perfumed Guitars.